Academic Literacy and Linguistics

 - Vorobel, O., Voorhees, T., & Gokcora, D. (in progress).
 ESL students’ digital literacies in a community college ESL writing course.

-- Park, H.-R., Kim, D., & Vorobel, O. (under review).
-International students’ reading electronic texts on tablets: Experiences and strategies.
+- Park, H.-R., Kim, D., & Vorobel, O. (2019).
+International students’ reading digital texts on tablets: Experiences and strategies.
+Journal of Computing in Higher Education.

 - Vorobel, O., Voorhees, T., & Gokcora, D. (2018).
 ESL students’ perceptions of using a social bookmarking tool for the development of reading in L2.
 JALT CALL Journal, 14(3), 191-210.